markiz/sunspot_redis_index_queue/README.md

 ## Thread-safety

-It is safe to use a threaded solution for an indexer, separate connection to AMQP broker will be made per-thread.
-It is also safe to instantiate more than one Sunspot::AmqpIndexQueue::SessionProxy or Sunspot::AmqpIndexQueue::Client in one thread.
+It should be safe to use a threaded solution for an indexer.

 ## Contributing